RutronikSystemSolutions/RDK3_BLE_SensorHub/README.md

 ### Operation

-The data is sent from the RDK3 server over BLE to the smartphone client app “CySmart” which is recognized as a "SensorHub" service with a particular accelerometer, barometer, thermometer, and battery level characteristics.
+The data is sent from the RDK3 server over BLE to the smartphone client app “AIROC Bluetooth Connect” which is recognized as a "SensorHub" service with a particular accelerometer, barometer, thermometer, and battery level characteristics.
 The accelerometer is BMI270 from Bosch, the thermometer is SHT41 from Sensirion, and the barometer is DPS310 from Infineon.
 The "Read" and "Notify" methods are used to exchange sensor data with a client, hence the client may read all the values at any time and it is also notified about the changing values from the server side.

 <img src="images/SensorHubDemo.jpg" style="zoom:50%;" />